 3.6 Chapter summary

 The methodology outlined in this chapter provides a comprehensive framework for achieving the project's objectives of developing an advanced agricultural subsidy management platform.
 From rigorous data collection and feature engineering to the design of machine learning models and blockchain integration, every step was carefully planned and executed to ensure accuracy, scalability, and user-centric functionality.
 The selection of tools, adherence to best practices in software engineering, and focus on key design considerations like usability, security, and performance ensured the robustness of the system.
 By aligning these methods with the project's goals, the methodology chapter establishes a solid foundation for delivering a reliable, efficient, and innovative solution to enhance agricultural subsidy management.

+All these methods you are using in this chapter have been used by others so cite these text.

 Reference